Rebecca O'Bern

 As a boy, the Dalai Lama held out his hand

-to catch a Thiratodes.
+to catch a Thitarodes.
 He watched its wings

 beat for hours, witnessed shapes and patterns